The Maid of Ballymacool is a re-imagining of the Cinderella tale featuring an evil headmaster, a swoon-worthy hero, and a castle-like school.

 ***Blog posts may contain affiliate links.
 This means that at no extra cost to you, I can earn a small percentage of your purchase price.

-I purchase or borrow from the li brary all books I review unless explicitly stated that the book is free (arc)
+All books I review are purchased or borrowed from the library unless explicitly stated that the book is free (arc).

 Amazon or an author’s (or publisher’s) website receives all credit for book covers and author photos.

-© ReadingLadies.com
+ยฉ ReadingLadies.com

 I have not read this, but would love to.
 NIce review!

 Thanks Wendy!
-I think you’d like this unique story!
+I think youโd like this unique story!

 Based upon your review, I just put a hold on this book at the library!